-Our own research indicates that Germany is by far the hardest country in Europe to find great B2B Senior Sales Executives.
+Our latest research indicates that Germany is by far the hardest country in Europe to find great B2B Senior Sales Executives.
 Further, we know that 68% of German Senior Sales SaaS Executives would often rather work for a North America employer (of course there are some amazing European SaaS firms too!) especially early stage, high-growth firms, stock and with some kind of unique proposition.
 Germany SaaS hiring is not so straight forward.

 So why do so many SaaS firms find it so tough to attract, hire and make successful their German operations?
 (We are referring to Enterprise Senior Sales Executives in DACH)

 The top reason seems to be a lack of understanding of the German culture, buying habits and appreciation of how the German economy operates.
 Much feedback we receive from our German network claim that US firms approach Germany by just making a few small tweaks to their US/UK business plans and the revenue will flow in!
 How wrong can they be!

 Further, it appears the sales cycles and time to become successful can take much longer than the US, UK and other countries so extra patience is required.